bcronje/docs/docs/api/index.md

 ![Location of Personal Access Tokens in your account page](/images/api/pat-location.png)

 > Created tokens currently have access to all of the Enclave organisations that your account has access to in the portal.
 In future we will allow tokens to be restricted
-> to a specific organisation.
+> to a specific organisation; get in touch on our [community channels](../support/community-support.md) if this is something you need.

 As an example, you can use `curl` to authenticate (and get the list of organisations you have access to):